 - "17.7 In the process of NTS Network Analysis an allowance needs to be made for variances in operational gas flows from the assumptions made in the design analysis.
 This is referred to as a "design margin".
 This is necessary to provide a margin of cover for a list of effects or events wherein the actual flows and pressures on the NTS will temporarily differ from those in the design analysis.
 This margin takes the form of a percentage increase in flows used for network analysis. - 17.8 The values of the design margin are reviewed periodically in accordance with the changes in operating regimes and the type of network analysis undertaken.
-The margin is broken down into the following elements: - i.
-An allowance for compressor station tripping - ii.
-An allowance for forecasting errors - iii.
-An element for supply alerts. - 17.9 In addition to the above allowances a further margin is added to provide cover at specific extremities to the NTS system, known as pressure cover, and will be applied within the network design analysis.
-The aim of this element is to ensure that the extremities of the NTS have sufficient locally available line pack to prevent deterioration below the agreed network pressure at the extremities.
+The margin is broken down into the following elements:

-&lt;sup>13 National Grid Gas, Gas Transporter Safety Case (Gas Transmission)
+&lt;sup>21 National Grid Gas, Gas Transporter Safety Case (Gas Transmission)